kristinrachor/simple-symbolic-regression-clojure/README.md

 ## How to use it

 If you have [Leiningen installed](http://leiningen.org/) and clone this repo you should be able to run the system using `lein run` or `time lein run` if you want to collect timing data from your run.
+(Note that you will need [an installed Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) as well.)

 ## How to implement your own test problem